cloudmesh-community/fa18-516-17/project-code/README.md

 # From the hive> prompt create the table by copying in the following:
 CREATE EXTERNAL TABLE IF NOT EXISTS retaildata(Period_Key INT, Item_Key INT, Store_Key INT, POSQty INT, POSSales DOUBLE, Demand_Dollars DOUBLE) ROW FORMAT DELIMITED FIELDS TERMINATED BY '\t' STORED AS TEXTFILE LOCATION '/home/hduser/cloudmesh/retailhdfs/hivedbtable.txt' TBLPROPERTIES("skip.header.line.count"="1");

-# From the hive> prompt create the table by copying in the following:
+# From the hive> prompt load the table:
 load data local inpath '/home/hduser/cloudmesh/retailhdfs/retaildata2.txt' into table retaildata;

+# From the hive> prompt - Test if it works!
+Run the query to create average price
+#Select Item_Key,(POSSales/POSQty) AS AverageRetail FROM (Select Item_Key, sum(POSSales) AS POSSales, sum(POSQty) AS POSQty From retaildata GROUP BY Item_Key) byitem ORDER BY Item_Key;

+# Now to run the query from PyHive
 # Control C to exit Hive
 $ sudo sh /home/student/project/fa18-516-17/project-code/setup-3.sh